JBRadio/Chrome-Extension-for-Jisho.org/README.md

  - Dark theme suggestions/bugs to wktk [AT] wekateka [DOT] com
  - Light theme are Jisho.org defaults

-Open Jisho in a new tab.
+Open Jisho.org homepage in a new tab.

+Open Unofficial Jisho Google Extension GitHub project page (check back for updates!).

 ## Additional Features - Bottom menu
-Navigate forward and backwards through searches made in one session (non-closing of extension) Scroll to top for faster access to search bar.
+- Navigation: Navigate forwards and backwards for pages loaded in one session (non-closing of extension)
-Go to Jisho.org homepage within extension.
+- Scroll Top: Like to make a another search?
+In addition to Ctrl+Home or Cmd+Up, you can click "Top."
+- Search Documentation: Link to Advanced Search Options to use in search bar
+- Copy Link: Copy current page location to clipboard for sharing with other applications.

 ## Chrome Permissions